 We are a 'laptop school' and these pages are to inform you of the arrangements for laptops.

-Every boy is required to bring one of the prescribed laptops to school every day as described in the following pages.
+Every student is required to bring one of the prescribed laptops to school every day as described in the following pages.
 Each year a committee of parent and school representatives choose the preferred supplier(s) and a small range of machines from which to choose.
 Please note that purchasing an alternative make/model of laptop from an alternate supplier is not an option and we ask parents to respect this decision.
 A great deal of work goes in to finding the most robust and suitable make and model that can be supported within the school structure.
 The prescribed machine(s) is not sold or configured by the school but by an independent supplier(s), chosen by the parent committee.

 Parents are invited to volunteer to serve on the committee and to participate in the procurement process by emailing laptops@bishops.org.za.